Form 3250, Part IV: Reporting Gifts from Foreign Persons

 • incorrect.

 If the IRS pursues penalties for failure to file Form 3250, normal deficiency rules do not apply.
-This means that the U.S. taxpayer must pay the entire penalty prior to challenging the penalties in court.
+This means that the U.S. taxpayer must pay the entire penalty before challenging the penalties in court.

 Foreign Gift Tax: FAQ